Raymond Louis Kennedy

-Raymond Louis Kennedy (November 26, 1946 – February 16, 2014) was an American singer, songwriter, musician and record producer, based in Los Angeles.
-His works span multiple genres including R&B, pop, rock, jazz, fusion, acid rock, country and many others.
+Raymond Louis Kennedy (November 26, 1946 – February 16, 2014) was an American singer, songwriter, musician, and record producer based in Los Angeles.
+His works span multiple genres including R&B, pop, rock, jazz, fusion, acid rock, country, and many more.
 He co-wrote "Sail On, Sailor", one of The Beach Boys' mid-career hits, as well as two hits for The Babys: "Everytime I Think of You" and "Isn't It Time".

 Biography

 Born in Philadelphia, Kennedy began playing saxophone at age nine.
 He sang in a cappella groups in New Jersey and Philadelphia before becoming a dancing regular on American Bandstand in 1960.
-Dick Clark eventually offered to pay him to pantomime playing saxophone with artists such as The Platters, The Drifters, Chubby Checker, Little Richard, and many more.
+Dick Clark eventually offered to pay him to pantomime playing saxophone with artists including The Platters, The Drifters, Chubby Checker, Little Richard, and many others.

 In 1965, Kennedy recorded his first single as vocalist with then-unknown Kenny Gamble, "Number 5 Gemini," on Guyden Records.
-That year, Kennedy also auditioned for and received a gig playing tenor sax with Gerry Mulligan, one of the top baritone jazz saxophonists in the world.
+In the same year, Kennedy also auditioned for and received a gig playing tenor sax with Gerry Mulligan, one of the top baritone jazz saxophonists in the world.
 That led to Kennedy leaving his home in New Jersey, playing various jazz clubs and making his way south.
 With drummer Jay David, Kennedy eventually left the tour to play various gigs with Dizzy Gillespie, J.J.
-Johnson, Buddy Rich and the Gene Krupa Jazz Group, until he decided in 1962 that the lifestyle of a jazz musician was simply not for him.
+Johnson, Buddy Rich and the Gene Krupa Jazz Group until he decided in 1962 that the lifestyle of a jazz musician was simply not for him.